miragejs/miragejs/README.md

 });
 ```

 You can also put calls to `create` and `createList` within your test module's `setup` block if you want to share them across `test`s.
-View the [dummy acceptance tests](tests/acceptance) for more examples, or browse the [full Factory API docs](../../wiki/Factories) in the wiki.
+View the [acceptance test wiki page](../../wiki/Acceptance-testing) for more examples and the full API.

 -----